Anyone who hasn’t been hiding in a bunker since 2019 knows that the world has changed drastically recently.

 Great Wall of China

-You may not be able to see it (with the naked eye) from space as per the long-held myth, but the Great Wall of China remains one of the most impressive structures on the planet – in fact, the longest one ever created by the human race.
+You may not be able to see it (with the naked eye) from space as per the long-held myth, but the Great Wall of China remains one of the most impressive structures on the planet – the longest one ever created by the human race.
 It’s also a UNESCO World Heritage site.
 So why not save yourself the airfare, travel time and jetlag, and explore this breathtaking feat of engineering virtually?
-Visit The China Guide HERE to get an up-close look at this 2000-year-old treasure.
+Visit The China Guide HERE for an up-close look at this 2000-year-old treasure.

 At-Risk UNESCO Sites